wikimedia/wikipediapreview-wordpress/readme.txt

 **Option 2 - How to add Wikipedia Preview links using the Gutenberg/ Block Editor:**

 1. Highlight the text you want to link to a Wikipedia article.
-2. Select ‘Wikipedia Preview’ from the menu.
+2. Select ‘W’ - Wikipedia Preview icon from the menu.
 3. You will see a list of suggested articles.
 Select the one you want to link to.
 4. Wikipedia Preview will automatically turn the link into a preview of the relevant Wikipedia article.
 You can easily edit or remove this.